av2017 rating full 300x69 min

 Is a Peace Order the Same as a Protective Order?

-Peace orders and protective orders are similar – it is a three-step procedure involving an interim protective order or a peace order, a temporary hearing, as well as a final protective order hearing.
+Peace orders and protective orders are similar – it is a three-step procedure involving an interim protective order or a peace order, a temporary hearing, and a final protective order hearing.
 However, protective orders apply if individuals are in a family-like or sexual relationship, while peace orders apply to all other relationships.

 Only certain individuals can file for a protective order, and they are defined as a person eligible for relief.
-These individuals include a former or a current spouse, cohabitant, person related by marriage, blood, or adoption, a vulnerable adult, as well as a person who has a child with the individual against whom a protective order is being filed.
+These individuals include a former or current spouse, cohabitant, person related by marriage, blood, or adoption, a vulnerable adult, or a person who has a child with the individual against whom a protective order is being filed.

 However, if an individual is experiencing a certain kind of abuse but is not eligible for a temporary protective order, they may file for a peace order.